gemc/home/_examples/basic/simple_flux.md

 ## Generator

 The default kinematics is a 2 GeV proton generated along the z-axis just before the target.
-A beam size of 0.1 m is used.
+A beam size of 0.1 cm is used.
-This is defined in the yaml file:
+This is defined in the YAML file:

 ```yaml
 gparticle: